amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 <details>
 <summary>
-  Click here for the answer!
+  Click here for the answer/completed buildspec.yml file!
 </summary>
 There are many ways to achieve what we're looking for.
 In this case, the buildspec looks like this:
 <pre>